grafana/k6registry/docs/registry.md

 If it is missing from the registry source, it will be set with the default `community` value during generation.

-### Product
+### Products

-The `product` property contains the names of the k6 products in which the extension is available.
+The `products` property contains the names of the k6 products in which the extension is available.

 Some extensions are not available in all k6 products.
 This may be for a technological or business reason, or the functionality of the extension may not make sense in the given product.